-If your award start date is 02-01-13 and the current date is 04-15-13, then your first SF-425 would be due no later than 04-30-13 and would cover the period 02-01-13 (award start date) through 03-31-13 (end of the most recent reporting quarter).
+If your award start date is 02-01-13 and the current date is 04-15-13, then your first SF-425 would be due no later than 04-30-13 and will cover the period 02-01-13 (award start date) through 03-31-13 (end of the most recent reporting quarter).
 This SF-425 must be on file with the COPS Office so that you can successfully complete a drawdown of funds through GPRS.

-Award recipients who do not submit an SF-425 report by the due date each quarter will be unable to draw down funds.
-The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not current.
-Subsequent outreach through email, fax, or hard copy reminders may be sent to the recipient if the SF-425 is delinquent.
+Awardees who do not submit SF-425s by the due date each quarter will be unable to draw down award funds until the report has been successfully submitted.
+The payment system contains a function which checks for SF-425 delinquency and will reject a drawdown attempt if the SF-425 is not up to date.
+Subsequent email, fax, and/or hard copy reminders may be sent to the awardee if the SF-425 is delinquent.